TREE LIFE

 It wasn’t long before we split into two groups, all on the identification of a fig tree.
 We had the silent majority, the Ficus glumosa group headed by Sue and Andy and the Ficus sycomorus group of one or two members.
 At the grave risk of falling out with Sue’s dad, the noted naturalist Rolf Chenaux-Repond and Andy, my trusty computer aide and fundi, I would like to categorically state that what we ultimately and reluctantly conceded may look a bit like Ficus glumosa is definitely a sycamore fig!
 The opinion of he/she who writes the newsletter rules, OK!
 First thing on Monday morning I went to have a closer inspection of a Ficus glumosa that grows in my surgery garden.
 What I saw was a large-leafed fig with extremely long hairs on the upper surface of the leaf.
 The broad dry bracts associated with the buds were huge, at least 4cm in length and as for the leaf, the outer exposed surface was covered in long white hairs.
 The hairy impression I got from leaf and bract was that one could easily comb a pattern in all this pubescence.

 A vocationally derived interest in livestock poisoning by plants allows me to blend an interesting profession with an enjoyable hobby, making field trips with whichever group absorbing.
 This made Albizia versicolor my best find of the day.
 The pods, as stated in an earlier newsletter are toxic to cattle.
-However one specimen we were looking at had less than a dozen bright red seedpods edged in green.
-Back in October and November this tree must have been a show of young velvety leaf and possibly a thousand flowers.
+However, one specimen we were looking at had less than a dozen bright red seedpods edged in green.
+Back in October and November, this tree must have been a show of young velvety leaves and possibly a thousand flowers.
 Isn’t it amazing, the lack of return on investment?
 I’ve witnessed this same “poor performance balance sheet” in mopane and Albizia antunesiana in certain years, irrespective of the rainfall.
 These poor yield years may then be followed by a seemingly similar year where the trees are just weighed down with fruit.
 How fortunate fauna and flora are not to be saddled with such trivia as the sordid business of producing pleasing balance sheets.
 Another poison pod Albizia must have once been a magnificent specimen but had been cut down at a height of about three meters.
 Had whoever cut the tree down done this to prevent livestock poisoning, for if it had been cut for timber it would have been felled at ground level resulting in low down coppicing and subsequent pod production well within the reach of future livestock.

-Another plant that was plentiful but not very eye catching was Lippia javanica.
-This is a strong smelling shrub that causes liver damage and secondary photosensitivity, a lot like Lantana camara.
+Another plant that was plentiful but not very eye-catching was Lippia javanica.
+This is a strong-smelling shrub that causes liver damage and secondary photosensitivity, a lot like Lantana camara.

-Interestingly, two of the greenest, quite eye catching and seemingly well-adapted trees to this hot granite hillside were a mango that from a distance held promise as a Rauvolfia and a Mexican apple tree probably seeded by a fruit bat.
+Interestingly, two of the greenest, quite eye-catching and seemingly well-adapted trees to this hot granite hillside were a mango that from a distance held promise as a Rauvolfia and a Mexican apple tree probably seeded by a fruit bat.

 To me the Combretum erythrophyllum growing on the top of the hill was quite a surprise find.
 If I had been expected to place this tree in an indigenous garden I would definitely have placed it along a water course!
 Is it Meg who insists that botany can’t be pigeon-holed?
 The day prior to this outing had seen me taking an early morning jog along the newly developed Borrowdale Brooke Golf Course which is planted out in indigenous trees with different holes representing different parts of Zimbabwe.
 (Worth a visit in the future).
 All these young trees with labels gave me ample opportunity to be distracted from the intended exercise.
 Vernon Dickinson, the course landscaper had placed a group of Combretum erythrophyllum well away from water.
 Aha, thought I, wait till I see Vernon.
 What a great leveller this kopjie on Devonia turned out to be the next day (but sorry Sue, I’m still not going to concede on that fig).